 We make decisions on the basis of what makes sense for you, the inventor, rather than what makes dollars for us.
-Were that not the case, we would eliminate the preliminary vetting process (Step 2) altogether and encourage everyone who visits our office or website to purchase our Step 2 assessment and our full service (Step 3).
-There are A LOT of companies out there that will tell you what you want to hear and take your money, but we believe it our responsibility to offer unbiased professional opinions, though it is less profitable for AON, since 9 out of 10 inventors who download our Step 1 innovation guide, discover critical flaws or conflicts with existing products without spending a penny with us or anyone else.
+Were that not the case, we would eliminate the FREE preliminary vetting process (Step 1) altogether and encourage everyone who visits our office or website to purchase our Step 2 assessment and our full service (Step 3).
+There are A LOT of companies out there that will tell you what you want to hear and take your money, but we believe it is our responsibility to offer unbiased professional opinions, even though it is much less profitable for AON, since 9 out of 10 inventors who download our Step 1 innovation guide, discover critical flaws or conflicts with existing products without spending a penny with us or anyone else.
 To look at it in another way, when we assign a 1-star or 2-star rating to an invention, it is our way of preventing someone from wasting great sums of money.

 We understand how difficult it is for any inventor to accept an unfavorable review of their concept, but we stand behind our panel’s assessments and offer the following guarantee: If you find commercial success with your invention after our team assessed it as a “1-star” or “2-star” concept, (by developing it yourself or with the aid of another invention service company) AON will publicly congratulate you here on our website and send you a check for five times the amount you paid us for our consultation services.

 We know inventors.
 They are passionate about their vision and usually emotionally-attached to their invention.
 We also know consumer goods companies.
-They make decisions based purely on their experience of “what sells and what smells.”
-In their world there is little room for emotional attachment, unless it will sell more merchandise.
-They like things concise and pragmatic and generally choose to isolate themselves from any connection.
+They make decisions based purely on their experience and what they believe will sell.
+In their world there is little room for emotional attachment.
+They like things concise and pragmatic.
 An emotional plea can even have the opposite effect of what is intended!
-There is a reason they generally don’t accept ideas directly from inventors.
+This is one of the main reasons most companies don’t accept ideas directly from inventors.